-Fishing quotas are issued under the Fisheries Act 1996 ('the Fisheries Act') and are the total quantity you are allowed to commercially catch of certain fish species.
+Fishing quotas are issued under the Fisheries Act 1996 (the Fisheries Act) and are the total quantity you are allowed to commercially catch of certain fish species.
+The Benefit Test applies when seeking to apply to acquire a fishing quota.